staeter/work-in-progress/dialogue.md

 Traditional platforms treat users as passive consumers of content and features, offering little control over their digital environment beyond superficial customization options.
 This creates learned helplessness where users accept whatever changes platforms impose, even when these changes work against their interests or needs.
 This problem is particularly visible in the [attention economy](https://en.wikipedia.org/wiki/Attention_economy) where corporations compete to grab users' attention at all costs, using invasive and addictive design practices with profound disregard for users' wants and needs.

 Empowering means trusting users' capacity to make informed choices about their digital lives.
-This is about interface customization , recommendation algorithms, content filtering, interaction metrics, and information presentation.
+This is about interface customization, recommendation algorithms, content filtering, interaction metrics, and information presentation.
 Users should understand how these systems affect their behavior and have meaningful ways to adjust or replace them to align with their own purposes and values.

 This isn't about overwhelming users with technical complexity, nor about removing helpful defaults or making the platform less engaging.
 Rather, it's about respecting users' autonomy and supporting their growth from passive consumers to active participants who understand and control their digital environment.
 The platform should make visible the mechanisms that guide behavior and provide tools to modify them according to personal values and goals.